Best Things To Do in Hastings, UK | Seafront Attractions & More

 If you’re a history lover, visit the Rye Castle Museum and wander around Mermaid Street, where you can marvel at gorgeous historical buildings.

-Before planning your trip to Hastings, there might be a few more things that you want to know.
-Here are some commonly asked questions and answers about this stunning seaside town.
+Before planning your trip to Hastings, there might be a few more things that you want to know about Hastings seafront attractions.
+Here are some commonly asked questions and answers about this stunning seaside town in the UK.

 Is Hastings Worth Visiting?